Skip to content

 Note

-If you use Ballerina as the buildpack and you want to set a configurable variable as a secret, click the lock icon corresponding to the configurable variable.
+If you use Ballerina as the buildpack and want to set a configurable variable as a secret, click the lock icon corresponding to the configurable variable.
 This marks it as a secret and conceals the input value.

-For example, if you consider the configurable variables in this guide and set the apiKey as a secret, its input value will be concealed as follows:
+For example, if you set the apiKey as a secret, its input value will be concealed.
+To update the input value later, click Update Secret Content and specify a new value.

 4. Click Deploy.